peteshadbolt/qy/README.md

     $ python setup.py  install --user

-The --user is optional.
+The `--user` is optional.

 ### Contents

 `qy` is broken into six sub-packages, for analysis, input/output, simulation of linear optics and quantum information, interfaces to various bits of lab hardware and DAQ, graphical user interfaces, and miscellaneous stuff.
-You should only import the packages that you need - don't do `from qy import *`

 ####Analysis
 Post-processing and analysis tools.